 - 60 Days – $16.99 ($0.28 per day)

 - 180 Days – $44.99 ($0.24 per day)

 - 365 Days – $79.99 ($0.21 per day)

 BolehVPN also offers a fourteen-day refund policy on new accounts.
 Refunds will not be issued on plan renewals, however.

 Refunds also depend on your original payment method.
-If you use any cryptocurrencies, like Bitcoin or Dash, you might be out of luck (no payments options).
+If you use any cryptocurrencies, like Bitcoin or Dash, you might be out of luck (no anonymous payments options).

 Is BolehVPN Recommended?

 BolehVPN is pretty solid.
 Their speed was great and I liked that they were compatible with both TOR and torrents.

 The problems for me come down to the limited servers, murky jurisdiction, no iOS client, and virtually nonexistent customer service.

 If you wanted to buy multiple VPN services for some odd reason, maybe.